Transport-Environment/atm_and_contrail_avoidance/README.md

 pip install -r requirements.txt
 ```

-## Open question:
-- Searchsorted binning gives edge-centered grid - I want cell-centered.
-Potentially, I rerun this will all altitudes and to give a cell-centered grid.

 ## Sources and special thanks

 * Contrails simulations using CoCiP based on Spire ADS-B data kindly provided by the Imperial College London